8 Bollywood mystery movies to watch ASAP! | ExBulletin

 Originally adapted by the Malayalam blockbuster of the same title, Drishyam starring Ajay Devgn, Tabu, Shriya Saran, Rajat Kappor and Ishita Dutta, the story revolves around Vijay (Ajay Devgn) and his family who lead simple and happy lives until they become the prime suspect. in a missing case of Sameer Deshmukh (Risabh Chaddha) the son of IG, Meera Deshmukh (Tabu).
 The story further shows how Vijay and his family handle this situation.
 The film surely shows how good actor Ajay Devgn is and how deserving of all the accolades he has received for his performance in this film.

 Directed by Dibakar Banerjee, with the late Sushant Singh Rajput, Detective Byomkesh Bakshy is based on one of the first detective novels created by bestselling Bengali writer Saradindu Bandyopadhyay.
 The film is set in the 1940s during World War II, which follows the first case of Byomkesh Bakshy (Sushant Singh Rajput).
 Fresh out of college, he agrees to investigate the disappearance of Bhuvan, a chemist.
-While investigating, he discovers that the Bhuvans case is linked to a much larger plot.
-As a lot of people say this movie is Bollywoods Sherlock, the directors nailed it with the story, script, and performance.
+While investigating, he discovers that Bhuvan’s case is linked to a much larger plot.
+As a lot of people say this movie is Sherlock from Bollywood, the directors nailed it with the story, script, and performance.

 Read More – Best Hollywood Action Movies Dubbed In Hindi